Other Produce & Products

 You can also pick up a few winter squash to add to your fall displays.

-Appleland also has Indian corn, corn stalks, straw bales and gourds to complete your fall decorations.
+Appleland also has Indian corn, corn stalks, mini pumpkins and gourds to complete your fall decorations.

 Appleland offers a wide variety of jams, jellies and butters.
-You will find your favorite standbys like strawberry, grape and raspberry or quite unusual varieties like dandelion, quince, gooseberry and Bumbleberry.
+You will find your favorite standbys like strawberry, grape and raspberry or quite unusual varieties like blueberry lavendar, bumbleberry, FROG and Traffic jams.